Generalization error of min-norm interpolators in transfer learning: Covariate Shift

 \begin{prop}[Dependence on the degree of heterogeneity] Under the conditions of Theorem \ref{thm:design_shift}, and additionally assuming $\bSigma^{(2)}=\mathbf{I}$, the following holds with high probability: \begin{enumerate} \item[(i)] When $n_1 < \min\{p/2,p-n_2\}$, $\hat{R}(\bM(\kappa_1)) \leq \hat{R}(\bM(\kappa_2))+o(1)$ for any $\kappa_1 > \kappa_2 >1$. \item[(ii)] When $p/2 < n_1 <p-n_2$, $\hat{R}(\bM(\kappa_1)) \ge \hat{R}(\bM(\kappa_2))+o(1)$ for any $\kappa_1 > \kappa_2 >1$. \item[(iii)] If $n_1 = \min\{p/2,p-n_2\}$, then $\hat{R}(\bM(\kappa))$ does not depend on $\kappa \ge 1$. \end{enumerate} \end{prop}

-The key takeaways from Proposition \ref{prop:cov_shift_kappa} can be summarized as follows: \begin{enumerate} \item[(i)] If the size of source dataset is small, then the risk is a decreasing function of $\kappa$, i.e., more discrepancy between source and target dataset helps achieve lower risk for the pooled min-$\ell_2$-norm interpolator. \item[(ii)] When the size of source dataset is large, then larger heterogeneity hurts the pooled min-$\ell_2$-norm interpolator. \end{enumerate}
+The key takeaways from Proposition \ref{prop:cov_shift_kappa} can be summarized as follows: \begin{enumerate} \item[(i)] If the size of the source dataset is small, then the risk is a decreasing function of $\kappa$, i.e., more discrepancy between source and target dataset helps achieve lower risk for the pooled min-$\ell_2$-norm interpolator. \item[(ii)] When the size of the source dataset is large, then larger heterogeneity hurts the pooled min-$\ell_2$-norm interpolator. \end{enumerate}

-Lastly, similar to Section \ref{sec:model_shift_compare}, we here compare the pooled min-$\ell_2$-norm interpolator with the target-based interpolator \eqref{eqn:interpolator_single}.
-Note the risk of the latter runder similar settings has been studied in Theorem 2 of \cite{hastie2022surprises} which we cite below:
+Lastly, similar to Section \ref{subsec:isotropic_model_shift}, we compare here the pooled min-$\ell_2$-norm interpolator with the target-based interpolator \eqref{eqn:interpolator_single}.
+Note that the risk of the latter under similar settings has been studied in Theorem 2 of \cite{hastie2022surprises} which we cite below: